 Prior to the pandemic, BehaviourWorks Australia (BWA) had successfully trialled the ‘Hackathon’ format (product flyer here) to rapidly review products and services being proposed by organisations.
 Hackathons can involve up to 10 researchers who look at said projects and policies thorough a behavioural lens and discuss the pros and cons of their design in an open setting.

-In March 2020, this approach was applied to the problem of reducing unnecessary Covid-19 testing among individuals living New Jersey (NJ) in the US; a project led the GovLab in New York (a story on our connection to GovLab can be found here).
+In March 2020, this approach was applied to the problem of reducing unnecessary Covid-19 testing among individuals living New Jersey (NJ) in the US; a project led the GovLab in New York.

 We adapted the Hackathon approach to help the NJ Health Department reduce the number of people seeking unnecessary testing for Covid-19.